garado/awesome-keynav/.github/README.md

 - Areas can have "container" widgets attached to them
   - These widgets only have the `select_on` and `select_off` functions defined
-  - Example: the tags, projects, and tasklist areas have the wibox_background widget set as the container widget
+  - Example: the tags, projects, and tasklist areas have wibox.container.background set as the container widget
-    - When navigating within the area, you can see the container widget highlights
+    - When entering the area, the container widget highlights
-    - When outside the area, the container widget unhighlights
+    - When leaving the area, the container widget unhighlights

 - Pressing G/gg jumps to top/bottom